imagineLife/big-site/content/mongo/sharding/chunks.md

 # Chunks
+## Overview
 These are groups of docs.
 Chunks live at one shard at a time.
-All docs within the chunk bounds live in the same chunk.
+All docs within the chunk "bounds" live in the same chunk.
 THe shard key cardinality & frequency determine the number of chunks.
+Config servers hold the mapping of chunks to shards.

 ## Docs and Shards and Chunks
 Docs contain fields.